Pizzosta/my-mern-app/Yet to implement.md

 Price isnt working on the update card

-we nned to validate the entire update product page
+we need to validate the entire ()update product page) product card

+createpage "textarea"